AgileVentures/av-static-website/source/blog_articles/2016-11-15-multiple-pull-request-learning.html.markdown

     Then an appropriate tweet has been sent # e.g. see recording
 ```

-Sasha asked the important question of did we really want to be posting all this stuff to Twitter.
+Sasha asked the important question of did we really want to be posting all this stuff to Twitter?
 I guess the motivation is that by posting hangouts, live streams and videos to Twitter then we increase the chances that people will watch out videos and join our hangouts.
 Looking at my YouTube traffic report for the last year I see that 5.3% of watch time on my video account comes from Twitter:

 ![pie chart](https://www.dropbox.com/s/z66n3h4046zp3oi/Screenshot%202016-11-15%2009.32.54.png?dl=1)